How To Live In A Van (And Do What You Love)

 Everyone wants to know the big secret that allows the couple to live this life.
 No big secret beyond determination, passion, and persistence.
 But there are a lot of small secrets, and that’s what they are with us to share.

 For Syd and Macky, travel is their priority.
 They don’t have a lot of the comforts we have, but they aren’t interested in those things.
 They spend money on what is important to them.
-Neither are location dependent for income.
+Neither are location dependent on income.
 They make money by racing, sponsorship, and freelancing, all of which they can do from anywhere.

 They use travel rewards credit cards to pay for airline tickets.
 If you know which cards to have and how to churn the system, you can virtually fly for free.